andy-h1/100-days-of-code/log.md

  **Today's Progress**: Been recovering from an illness.
 Nearly finishing on CSS

  **Thoughts:** Been feeling ill the last couple of days so took some time off.
 Back on it and understanding margins, padding etc. Was on a roll until FreeCodeCamp went down for maintenance.
 Hoping to finish CSS by tomorrow/Monday.
 Have a wedding tomorrow so will be difficult to find time.

+### Day 5: 11th August 2018

+**Today's Progress**: Finished Basic CSS on FreeCodeCamp.

+**Thoughts:** Finding out that committing one hour a day is quite difficult and I need to be more proactive with it.
+Not managed to do it over the last couple of weeks which is bad.
+Will try and set an hour anytime in the day just to code.
+Really enjoyed learning Basic CSS.